Tutte's dichromate for signed graphs: Introduction

 \section{Introduction}

 Signed graphs, introduced by Harary~\cite{har53}, are graphs (loops and multiple edges allowed) in which each edge is given a positive or negative sign.
 A large literature has accumulated on signed graphs~\cite{zas96}.
 Notably, Zaslavsky~\cite{zas82b,zas82a,zas82,zas92} developed the theory of signed graphs with respect to colorings, orientations and matroids associated with signed graphs.
-Just as colorings, flows and orientations of a graph may be defined with reference solely to the underlying cycle matroid of the graph, so may colorings, flows and orientations of a signed graph be defined in terms of the underlying signed-graphic matroid of the signed graph (an instance of a frame matroid).
+Just as colorings, flows and orientations of a graph may be defined with reference solely to the underlying cycle matroid of the graph, so may colorings, flows and orientations of a signed graph be defined in terms of the underlying frame matroid of the signed graph.

-The Tutte polynomial of a graph includes as specializations the chromatic polynomial, counting proper vertex colorings, and the flow polynomial, counting nowhere-zero $G$-flows for a finite additive abelian group $G$ (the number of which, as Tutte showed~\cite{tutte54}, depends only on $|G|$).
+For a finite additive abelian group $G$, a (nowhere-zero) $G$-flow of a graph is defined with reference to an arbitrary orientation of the graph as an assignment of (non-zero) elements of $G$ to its edges such that Kirchhoff's law is satisfied, i.e. for each vertex the sum of values on its incoming edges is equal to the sum of values on its outgoing edges.
+The Tutte polynomial of a graph includes as specializations the chromatic polynomial, counting proper vertex colorings, and the flow polynomial, counting nowhere-zero $G$-flows (the number of which is independent of the orientation of the graph needed to define a flow, and, as Tutte showed~\cite{tutte54}, depends only on $|G|$).
 To a (proper) vertex coloring of a graph using at most $n$ colors corresponds, by taking the ``potential difference'' at the ends of an edge, a (nowhere-zero) $G$-tension of the graph, where $G$ is an additive abelian group or order $n$; conversely, for a connected graph there are exactly $|G|$ (proper) vertex colorings for any given (nowhere-zero) $G$-tension.
+(See the paragraph on tensions and colorings below for how $G$-tensions are defined.)